altanner/graphical-data-apps/site-build/content/posts/01requirements.md

 * experience of Python to an intermediate level; for example, you should have experience of **functions** and **conditionals**.
 If you have attended any of our [courses](https://milliams.com/courses/data_analysis_python/) on [data analysis](https://milliams.com/courses/applied_data_analysis/), you are ready to approach this course.
 If you have only done [Intermediate Python](https://milliams.com/courses/intermediate_python/) you should also be fine!
 * a little experience of using the [command line](https://alleetanner.github.io/intro-to-command-line/) is useful, but not essential.

-## Setting up using a command line interface
+## Setting up
 To begin, we need to use a command line, but this is the only part of the course that needs this.
 We provide instructions here for both Windows or MacOS (+ Linux), so follow the instructions relevant to you:

-{{< admonition type="success" title="Windows" open=true >}}
+{{< admonition type="abstract" title="Windows" open=true >}}
-In the Windows application start button to the bottom right, click "Run", and type `cmd` - this will open a command line for you.
-First, we create a new folder by typing, in the command line window
+In the Windows application button to the bottom left, click "Run", and type `cmd` - this will open a command line for you.
+First, we make a new folder (a new directory) by typing, in the command line window
 ```
 mkdir graphical-data-apps
 ```
-then we move into that folder
+then we move into that folder using the command
 ```
 cd graphical-data-apps
 ```